tsung-wei-huang/tsung-wei-huang.github.io/_pages/research.md

 ## Research

-Our overarching goal is to create novel software systems to streamline the implementation complexity of parallel and heterogeneous programs.
-We focus on a multidisciplinary area of scientific computing, quantum computing, computer-aided design, and machine learning.
+Our overarching goal is to create novel software systems to simplify the programming complexity of parallel and heterogeneous computing resources.
+Our systems target performance-critical applications, such as computer-aided design, machine learning, and quantum computing.
 We have released several open-source software
 (e.g., <a href="https://taskflow.github.io/">Taskflow</a>,
 <a href="https://github.com/OpenTimer/OpenTimer">OpenTimer</a>,
 <a href="https://tsung-wei-huang.github.io/DtCraft/">DtCraft</a>,
 <a href="https://github.com/dian-lun-lin/SNIG">SNIG</a>,
 <a href="https://github.com/dian-lun-lin/RTLflow">RTLflow</a>)
-that is being used by many industrial and academic projects (>1M downloads & 5000+ GitHub stars).
+that is being used by many industrial and academic projects.
 Our research is framed by the following themes:

 + [Theme #1: Parallel Programming Environments](#theme-1-parallel-programming-environments)